mikehobi/notes/tab-view-animated-custom.md

 }
 ```

 Awesome.
-A neat trick here is that we only need to interpolate between the tab's siblings and the current tab: `[tabIndex - 1, tabIndex, tabIndex + 1]` or `[previousTab, currentTab, nextTab]`
+A neat trick here is that we only need to interpolate between the tab's siblings and the current tab: `[route.tabIndex - 1, route.tabIndex, route.tabIndex + 1]` or `[previousTab, currentTab, nextTab]`

 Now all we need to do is pass down the appropriate interpolation to each `TabLink`